On topological graphs with at most four crossings per edge: Proof of Theorem

-Recall that we consider the case that $f$ contributes charge through $e_0$ and $e_2$ in in Step~1.
-Since $ch_5(f)<0$, $f$ must contribute charge through $e_3$ or $e_4$.
-By symmetry we may assume without loss of generality that the amount of charge that $f$ contributes through $e_3$ is at least the amount of charge it contributes through $e_4$.
-Therefore, it is enough to consider the following four subcases: $f$ contributes $1/3$ units of charge through $e_1$ and at least $1/6$ units of charge through $e_3$; $f$ contributes $1/6$ units of charge through $e_1$ and $1/3$ units of charge through $e_3$; $f$ contributes $1/6$ units of charge through each of $e_1$, $e_3$ and $e_4$; and $f$ does not contribute charge through $e_1$.

-\underline{Subcase 2.1:} $f$ contributes $1/3$ units of charge through $e_1$ and at least $1/6$ units of charge through $e_3$.
+\underline{Subcase 2.2:} $f$ contributes $1/3$ units of charge through $e_1$ and $1/6$ units of charge through $e_3$.
 It follows from Proposition~\ref{prop:e_1-e_2} that the wedge of $t_1$ contains at least one $0$-quadrilateral.
 Suppose that it contains two $0$-quadrilaterals.
 Then $\{A_0,A_1\} \subseteq V(f_4)$ and $\{B_1,B_2\} \subseteq f_2$ (see Figure~\ref{fig:2-in-1ia}).
-Therefore, by Corollary~\ref{cor:step6-2} $f$ receives at least $1/3$ units of charge from each of $f_4$ and $f_2$ in Step~6 and so $ch_6(f) \geq 0$.
+Therefore, by Proposition~\ref{prop:step6} $f$ receives at least $1/3$ units of charge from each of $f_4$ and $f_2$ in Step~6 and so $ch_6(f) \geq 0$.
 Assume therefore that the wedge of $t_1$ contains exactly one $0$-quadrilateral.